rwang258/econ-wiki/README.md

 # econ-wiki
-python script to get biographical information (birth and death dates) on people pulled from wikipedia
+A python script for the Cornell Economics department to get biographical information (birth and death dates) on people pulled from Wikipedia.

-may need to pip3 install wikipedia (the python wikipedia library), it's recommended to use a virtualenv to do so.
+Usage notes: You may need to do "pip3 install wikipedia" (the python wikipedia library), if you don't already have it.
+It's recommended to use a virtualenv to do so.